 The local Command-and-Control Center remotely monitors and controls drones to locate missing persons and assist firefighters and rescue teams in real time.

 The Command-and-Control Center teams are located in a truck with a 5G relay antenna (with a local network).
+The local Command-and-Control Center takes the mission plans and orders from a remote Command-and-Control Center.
+In case the backhaul link between the Local Command Center and the remote Command Center is not available, the local Command-and-Control Center must work in IOPS mode of operation by taking the appropriate decisions and keeping dispatching the orders to the relevant teams.

 The rescue team commander has a backpack antenna to provide a Mobile Base Station Relay network for his local rescue team.